maruurrets/capitalbikes/README.md

 python gradientboosting.py

-* These scripts are a bit different in code and model types but arrive to the same result.
+* These solution shown in the video and mine are a bit different in code and model types but arrive to the same result.